bigwiv/Biopython-cn/chr13.rst

             Clade(branch_length='0.4', name='C')

 This is essentially an outline of the object hierarchy Biopython uses to represent a tree.
-But more likely, you°Ød want to see a drawing of the tree.
+But more likely, you‚Äôd want to see a drawing of the tree.
 There are three functions to do this.

 As we saw in the demo, ``draw_ascii`` prints an ascii-art drawing of the